gregsaun/BearExxa-V2/doc/design_goals.md

 ![BearExxa V2 removing motor anf gears](../extra/images/bearexxa_v2_stepper_remove_800p.gif)

 The E3D Revo Micro heatsink has a self tightening groove mount that block any rotation.
-Like this you will never have issue when swapping nozzles.
+Like this you will never have issues when swapping nozzles.

 ![E3D Revo self tightening groove mount](../extra/images/e3d_revo_micro_mount_02.jpg)

-The back of the X carriage id.ade into two parts toaccess all the wiring and the belt freely.
+The back of the X carriage is made into two parts to access all the wiring and the belt freely.

 ![BearExxa V2 X carriage back](../extra/images/x_carriage_back.gif)